mapping-elections/site/_maps/meae.congressional.congress08.tn.county.md

 Tennessee elected three Democratic-Republicans to the Eighth Congress.

-Mapping this election is incomplete because of the lack of returns at the town or county level.
+The map for this election is incomplete due to the lack of returns at the county level.

+Following the 1800 Census, South Carolina gained two seats in the House of Representatives.

 Tennessee used a statewide at-large method for electing members to Congress.
-Tennessee was apportioned two more seats in the House of Representatives.

 ::: {.results-table}
 <table>